curi/websites/_posts/2017-10-03-yes-no-argument.md

 title: Argument
 permalink: /argument
 tags: sidebar
+header: Yes or No Philosophy Argument
 ---

-# Yes or No Philosophy Argument

 A main problem in the philosophy of knowledge is *judging ideas*.
 Which ideas are good or bad?
 Which are knowledge?